bewithdhanu/kafka-streams-microservices-example/README.md

 -   `spring.cloud.stream.kafka.bindings.consumer-in-0.consumer.configuration.value.deserializer`: Specifies the Avro deserializer for the consumer.
 -   `spring.cloud.stream.kafka.binder.brokers`: Specifies the Kafka broker(s) address.

-## Consumer Service
+## Consumer Microservice

-The consumer service consumes messages from the Kafka topic and processes them.
+The consumer microservice receives messages from the Kafka topic and logs them into the console.

 ### Configuration